Topological Phases in Non-Hermitian Nonlinear-Eigenvalue Systems: Real-band topological phases in non-Hermitian nonlinear systems

 Figure \ref{F2}(a) shows the band structures of $\omega$ under the OBC in different $U_0$ obtained by numerically solving Eq. \eqref{linar}.
 Again, the topological phase transition is not contributed by the real part of the complex-$\omega$ bands, but by the real-$\omega$ bands.
-Accompanying the touching of the real-$\omega$ bands, the twofold degenerate edge states with $\omega=U_0$ protected by the time-reversal symmetry are present when $U_0^2<-[\sqrt{w^2+\delta^2}+v]/M$.
+Accompanying the touching of the real-$\omega$ bands, the twofold degenerate edge states with $\omega=U_0$ protected by the time-reversal symmetry are present when $U_0^2<-\left[\sqrt{w^2+\delta^2}+v\right]/M$.
 This band structure is dramatically different from the one under the PBC [see Fig. \ref{F2}(b)], where the real-$\omega$ bands touch the Fermi level $\omega=U_0$ at $U_0^2=(w- \delta-v)/M$ or $(-w\pm \delta-v)/M$, while the bands of the real part of the complex $\omega$ are closed at almost all the positions where the edge states are present in Fig. \ref{F2}(a).
-We further plot in Fig. \ref{F2}(c) all the eigenvalues of $\omega$ when $U_0=0$.
-It confirms that the bands in the presence of the edge state under the OBC are closed under the PBC.
+The eigenvalues of $\omega$ when $U_0=0$ in Fig. \ref{F2}(c) confirm that the bands in the presence of the edge state under the OBC are closed under the PBC.
 The mismatching of the bulk band structures under these two boundary conditions clearly demonstrates the breakdown of the BBC caused by the non-Hermiticity.
-The two real-$\lambda$ band structures can be recovered by $\text{Re}(\lambda)$ of the auxiliary system under the corresponding boundary conditions in Fig. \ref{F2}(d1) for OBC and Fig. \ref{F2}(d2) for PBC.
-The gapless edge states in the $\text{Re}(\lambda)$-bands under the OBC cross $\lambda = 0$ precisely at $\omega = U_0$, which is consistent with Fig. \ref{F2}(a).
+The distribution of the eigenstates in Fig.~\ref{F2}(d) shows that both the edge state and the bulk states accumulate toward the boundary, which shows the non-Hermitian skin effect.
+The two real-$\lambda$ band structures can be recovered by $\text{Re}(\lambda)$ of the auxiliary system under the corresponding boundary conditions in Fig. \ref{F2}(e1) for OBC and Fig. \ref{F2}(e2) for PBC.
+The gapless edge states in the $\text{Re}(\lambda)$ bands under the OBC cross $\lambda = 0$ precisely at $\omega = U_0$, which is consistent with Fig. \ref{F2}(a).
 However, the $\text{Re}(\lambda)$ bands under the PBC across $\lambda=0$ do not exhibit a gap.
 It verifies the breakdown of the BBC.
 The winding number of $P(k,U_0)$ calculated in the conventional BZ is given in Fig. \ref{F2}(b).
 Although qualitatively capturing the touching points of the real $\omega$ and the Fermi level $U_0$ under the PBC, the winding numbers defined in the conventional BZ nonphysically take half integers.
 Importantly, it cannot characterize the edge states under the OBC.
 However, the one defined in $\bar{p}_\pm(k,U_0)$ of the generalized BZ correctly counts the pair number of the edge states [see Fig. \ref{F2}(a)].
 We thus establish a non-Bloch BBC for our nonlinear system.
-Figures \ref{F2}(e) and \ref{F2}(f) show the phase diagrams characterized by $\mathcal{W}$ in the $U_0$-$\delta$ and $U_0$-$w$ spaces.
+Figures \ref{F2}(f) and \ref{F2}(g) show the phase diagrams characterized by $\mathcal{W}$ in the $U_0$-$\delta$ and $U_0$-$w$ spaces.
 They give a global picture of the topological phases in the non-Hermitian nonlinear system.

 We have discovered in this case that non-Hermiticity leads to the breakdown of the BBC in nonlinear-eigenvalue systems.
 Due to the topological inheritance of the original system by the auxiliary system under OBC, we can introduce a generalized BZ in the auxiliary system to restore the BBC.
 However, this still falls within the realm of real-band topology.
 Next, we will examine the scenario where non-Hermiticity is present in the overlap matrix such that the topological phases coexist in both the real and complex bands.